LukaszSwolkien/EngineeringMetrics/README.md

     - 10% or less BAU is enough to keep maintenance backlog stable
     - 90% or more of test cases executed at least once a week

+2. Add to __Execution metrics__ code churn analysis.

+    How much % of code is rewritten or deleted shortly after being written.
+Code churn depends on types of projects and where those projects are in the development lifecycle.
+There may be different causes of Code Churn:
+    - Project prototyping,
+    - Unclear requierements
+    - Learning new technology or solving difficult problem
+    - Perfectionism versus "good enough"

+    There is no "bad" code churn.
+This is additional context for the execution and project metrics.
+    This requires integration with GitLab.

+3. Add to __Dependency factor__ new blocking issues discovered during the sprint lifespan.

+    How many problems were ready to be developed, but we discovered blocking dependencies during a sprint that is related to the work that another team has to do (we don't take into account things that we can't predict, such as instability of environments etc.)

 Note: This is in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).
 Since we already have them available, I have not added them to this library.